andrewmalta13/common-faucet/README.md

 faucet.Balance((some address), callback);

-//use our faucet endpoint for now "INSERT BASE FAUCET URL" faucet.Get({
+//use our faucet endpoint for now http://blockai-faucet.herokuapp.com/ faucet.Get({
   faucetURL: (the url to a faucet endpoint),
   address: (the address you want the faucet to send to)